Blooming U.S. business interest in Cuba wilts under Trump

 U.S. companies embraced Cuba in the wake of the detente, jostling for a foothold in an opening market of 11 million consumers.

 Thanks to travel-related exemptions to the embargo, U.S. airlines restored regular flights.
-Starwood Hotels, a subsidiary of Marriott International Inc, took over management of a Cuban hotel and cruise operators like Florida-based Carnival Cruise Line included Cuba in their itineraries.
+Starwood Hotels, a subsidiary of Marriott International Inc (MAR.O), took over management of a Cuban hotel and cruise operators like Florida-based Carnival Cruise Line (CCL.N) included Cuba in their itineraries.

 But worsening U.S. relations as well as growing awareness of the difficulty of doing business in Cuba put a dampener on that.